 What is data governance and how could it lead to organizational success?

-For each governance activity, tools execute policies such as
+For each governance activity, data governance tools execute policies such as

 - Extract, transform, and load